U-Alberta/ADaPT-ML/README.md

 Approach this as a question answering task?

-docker build -t cecn-data-programming-image -f Dockerfile . docker run -i -t cecn-data-programming-image (if you want to develop) mlflow run /code -e pipelines -P ./label/data/energyeastframe.pkl
+docker build -t cecn-data-programming-image -f Dockerfile . docker run -i -t -v /var/run/docker.sock:/var/run/docker.sock cecn-data-programming-image (if you want to develop) mlflow run /code -e pipelines -P pipeline_data=./label/data/energyeastframe.pkl

 Social media convos connect or reflect or respond to a hearing -- person applies to CER and can be referrenced to by folks on social media linkage between platforms